sonadukane18/sonadukane18/README.md

 ⚡ A Bit More About Me..
 - I also create **technical content on Cloud, DevOps, AI, and Cybersecurity**, breaking down complex concepts into **clear, practical insights**.
-- A Photographer 📸 fueled with the passion for creativity & designing! ✨
+- And a Photographer 📸 fueled with the passion for creativity & designing! ✨
 - 📫 Reach me: dukanesona1868@gmail.com
 -
 🎥 Featured Work / Technical Content